oraxen/documentation/configuration/glyphs/README.md

 If you know what you are doing, changes made inside the file will not be overwritten, only if deleting the file.
 Same applies to `interface.yml`.
 They are used in for example language files, so deleting them means those fail.

+### My shift glyph does not move anything?
+This is commonly because the shift-glyphs are set to use a transparent image.\
+For example, if you edit the null.png in `Oraxen/pack/textures/required` to be transparent.\
+Shifts cannot use a transparent image, and your image used for them needs to be atleast a 1x1 pixel.\

 ## PlaceholderAPI

 ### What's my glyph placeholder?